AUAC-Technologies/AUAC-Core-Flight/README.md

-# Rover-Guidance-and-Navigation-Demonstration
+# Autonomous LiDAR based UAV

-### This project is to demonstrate the feasability of using a single camera to navigate the moons surface
+### This project is to demonstrate LiDAR capabilities in drone navigation while implementing a semi autonomous UAV